kwaldenphd/propublica-compas-lab/README.md

 plt.show()
 ```

-# Racial Bias in Compas
+# Racial Bias in COMPAS

 These visualizations suggest that *something* is going on.